top of page

 Surprised?
 Here's why.

 Let's take some natural caloric sweeteners, for example, and compare the composition of minimally processed with highly processed sweeteners as I did here, here, and below.
 I'll show you that, chemically speaking, they are not much different from one another.
-They have A LOT in common but do differ in how they affect the taste and the texture of foods.
+Chemically and nutritionally, they're not too different from one another, but they do differ in how they affect the taste and the texture of foods.

 I list below some facts about caloric sweeteners to be able to draw a comparison.